Friends of Warwick Bushland

 Events

-9th June 2024 – Planting Day with the Warwick Scouts and Cubs Sunday 1pm to 3pm.
-Over 400 plants to go in.
-Refreshments provided afterwards.
-All are welcome to join us, having fun putting new seedlings into the bushland.
+8th June 2025 – Planting Day with the Warwick Scouts and Cubs Sunday 1pm to 3pm.
+About 200 plants to go in.
+Refreshments such as light food, fruit, cordial and water are provided.
+All interested community members also welcome.

 Facebook Events link